Alfresco/docs-alfresco/content-accelerator/latest/configure/actions.md

 1. Go to [https://console.developers.google.com/](https://console.developers.google.com/){:target="_blank"}.
 2. Click the **Create Project** button.
-1. Give it whatever name you want and click the ‘Create’ button.
+3. Give it whatever name you want and click the **Create** button.
-1. Once it has been created, you should be taken to the Project Overview page.
-In the lefthand column, click on Credentials, and then click the 'OAuth consent screen' tab.
+4. Once it has been created, you should be taken to the Project Overview page.
+In the lefthand column, click on **Credentials**, and then click the **OAuth consent screen** tab.
-1. Fill out Product name.
+5. Fill out Product name.
 This will be shown to the user when they authenticate when importing docs from their gmail.
 You can fill out the other sections if you want, but it is not necessary.
-1. Save your changes.
+6. Save your changes.
-1. Go to the Library by clicking the menu item on the left.
+7. Go to the Library by clicking the menu item on the left.
-1. Under Google Apps APIs, click on Gmail API.
+8. Under Google Apps APIs, click on Gmail API.
-1. Click the 'Enable' button at the top.
+9. Click the **Enable** button at the top.
-1. Once the API has been enabled, an option will appear to create a new Client ID.
+10. Once the API has been enabled, an option will appear to create a new Client ID.
-1. When creating the client ID:
+11. When creating the client ID:

 * Make sure Web application is selected
 * In the Authorized JavaScript origins section, put in the url for that is hosting ACA.
 For example, if ACA was accessed by `http://www.mysite.com/hpi`, you would use `http://www.mysite.com`.
 Note that multiple domains can be entered here if you have multiple HPIs that you would like to access the Gmail API.

-1. Click Create Client ID
+1. Click **Create Client ID**
-1. Copy the Client ID
+2. Copy the Client ID
-1. In the bulk upload config, paste the Client ID from 14 into the 'Gmail Client Id' textbox
+3. In the bulk upload config, paste the Client ID from 14 into the 'Gmail Client Id' textbox

 Note that you can always get back to your Client ID by going to the Credentials section.